leorsd/FEUP-LDTS/README.md

 * Additional collectibles for replayability (e.g., coins or artifacts).
 * Power-Ups
 * Check collisions with traps and keys, and act upon them
-* Detect collisions with monsters when any of the character's pixels coincide and not only when the base position is equal
+* Detect collisions with monsters when any of the characters' pixels coincide and not only when the base position is equal
 * Include size in keys, traps, and walls
 * Have better images for elements and background
 * Add level-ending logics